What do you see?

 The chart above tells us how long patients waited in the emergency department from when they were first assessed by the triage nurse, to when they were first assessed by a doctor.
 The wait time for patients to see a doctor can be affected by many different factors, including the urgency of other patients, how efficiently the emergency department is functioning, and how many hospital beds are occupied.
 For example, time in the waiting room can be slowed down by other emergency patients waiting longer for CT or x-ray results to be available, or by patients in the emergency department waiting for a hospital bed to become available.

 For patients whose urgency level was “1 – Resuscitation”, because the emergency department staff’s focus was on life-saving care, the data for patients’ time to see an emergency doctor may have been recorded after the patients’ care was completed and is an estimated time of when the doctors first saw the patient.
 Therefore the wait times for this very urgent level of care may be shorter or longer than what is captured in the emergency department and is shown on the website.
-For more details, please see the data dictionary.
+For more details, please see the methodology page.